Todor Nedelev

-Todor Lyubchev Nedelev (Тодор Любчев Неделев; born 7 February 1993) is a Bulgarian footballer who plays as a winger or attacking midfielder for Ludogorets Razgrad.
+Todor Lyubchev Nedelev (Тодор Любчев Неделев; born 7 February 1993) is a Bulgarian professional footballer who plays as a winger or attacking midfielder for Botev Plovdiv on loan from Ludogorets Razgrad.

 Early life

 Nedelev was born on 7 February 1993, and raised in the village of Belozem, Plovdiv Province.

-Career
+Club career

 Botev Plovdiv

-Nedelev started to play football at his local club before joining the Botev 2002 Academy in 2004.
+Nedelev started to play football at his local club and then joined the Botev 2002 Academy in 2004 when he was discovered by the owner Mr. Andrey Pavlov.
 On 27 June 2011, Nedelev signed a professional contract with Botev Plovdiv.
 He made his first league appearance in Botev's 1–0 away win over Dobrudzha Dobrich on 13 August, coming on as a 70th-minute substitute.
 A week later he made his first start in a game versus Spartak Varna.
 On 3 September, Nedelev scored his first goal to secure a 1–1 draw against Chernomorets Pomorie.
 He finished his first season with 2 goals in 23 matches, as Botev clinched promotion to the A PFG.

 On 11 August 2012, Nedelev marked his A PFG debut with a three assists for an Ivan Tsvetkov hat-trick in a 3–0 home win over Slavia Sofia.
 On 19 December, it was announced that Botev had renewed the contract of Nedelev, extending it until 31 December 2015.
 He ended his first season in A PFG with 9 goals and 12 assists.

 Nedelev scored his first-ever European goals on 11 July 2013, scoring twice in a 5–0 home win over Astana in their first qualifying round-match of Europa League.
 He then scored two goals in Botev's 2–1 win over Levski Sofia on 21 July, in their opening game of the 2013–14 season in the domestic league.